MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

    --backup-id, -i         Select backup id in the catalog.
    --archived, -a          List only archived backups.
    --cleaned, -c           List only cleaned backups.
+   --last, -L              Only last backup is selected with details.
    --computer, -H          List only match hostname or ip.
    --detail, -d            List detail of file and folder of specific backup-id.
    --oneline, -o           One line and concise output.